👋 Hi! I’m Juan Manuel Copia.

 Software Artifacts

-Express A tool that automatically infers method preconditions and class invariants using search-based algorithms.
-It specializes in generating executable predicates (Java code) as preconditions for complex heap-allocated objects. [ code ]
+Express — A tool that automatically infers method preconditions and class invariants using search-based algorithms.
+It generates executable predicates (Java code) for complex heap-allocated objects. [ code ]

-PLI is a symbolic execution framework built on top of Java Symbolic PathFinder (JPF).
-It enhances symbolic analysis for programs with complex heap-allocated inputs and intricate preconditions.
-PLI addresses key challenges in lazy initialization, enabling more precise and efficient symbolic reasoning. [ code ]
+PLI — A symbolic execution framework built on top of Java Symbolic PathFinder (JPF).
+It enhances symbolic reasoning for complex heap-allocated inputs, improving precision and scalability. [ code ]

-SymSolve is an efficient bounded exhaustive solver for symbolic structures with complex representation invariants.
-It determines the satisfiability of partially symbolic heaps with respect to structural constraints by leveraging operational specifications (e.g., repOk routines). [ code ]
+SymSolve — A bounded exhaustive solver for symbolic structures with complex representation invariants.
+It determines the satisfiability of partially symbolic heaps via operational specifications. [ code ]

 Contact